Update: There’s now a full painting guide for this miniature available here.

 The captain was designed by the legend that is Darren Latham, and as with all of his kits the attention to detail and the way it goes together is exquisite.
 It’s a great miniature for practicing freehand with the cape and all those little shields!
 My purity seal text can be a bit hit or miss but I was fairly pleased with the result this time.
 And in another of my trademarks I added some subtle texture to the inside of the cape.

-As I now work for Games Workshop I was restricted to entering the Open competition at Golden Demon.
+As a staff member I was restricted to entering the Open competition at Golden Demon.
 I was delighted to get the gold, but at the same time I did feel a bit disappointed in myself for what I think has ended up as quite an unimaginative entry!
 I really want to push myself out of my comfort zone for next year so I need to get thinking!

 On Sunday, 13th May I made my annual pilgrimage to Coventry’s Ricoh Arena to take part in the Golden Demon Classic.
 I’ve been going to Golden Demon events since 2011, so I’ve got to know a lot of the other painters and studio staff over the years.
 Consequently the day generally passes in something of a blur as I spend the whole day talking to people (an unfamiliar experience for a hard core introvert like me) and this year was no exception!
 Nonetheless I thought it would be worth giving a flavour of the day from my own perspective.

 The doors were supposed to open at 10 am but I arrived at the venue at 9:30 and went straight up to the studio area on the top floor, sidestepping the long queue to get into the sales area.
 This year was the first time that competitors have been able to put miniatures into the contest on Saturday but the cabinets were fairly empty when I arrived so I guess not many people took advantage of that opportunity.
 I think it’s a great idea to try and extend the length of the event but sadly the reality for many of us is that 2 days away from home is tough to arrange!